mccoderpy/discord.py-message-components/docs/api.rst

     :param interaction: he Interaction-object with all his attributes and methods to respond to the interaction
     :type interaction: :class:`~discord.ModalSubmitInteraction`

+.. function:: on_application_command_permissions_update(guild, command, new_permissions):

+        Called when the permissions for an application command are updated.

+        :param guild: The guild where the permissions were updated.
+        :type guild: :class:`Guild`
+        :param command: The command that was updated.
+        :type command: :class:`ApplicationCommand`
+        :param new_permissions: The new permissions for the command.
+        :type new_permissions: :class:`ApplicationCommandPermissions`

 .. _discord-api-utils:

 Utility Functions